Deepakmukka1/movie-save/README.md

 # Movie-save
-A simple website created using various react hooks
+A simple website created using various react hooks.
-The motive of this project is how efficient and clean the development becomes by using various hooks.
+The motive of this project is to illustrate how efficient and clean the development becomes by using various hooks.

 Preview: https://deepakmukka1.github.io/movie-save/